 - 2 tbsp arrowroot flour

-- 4 large carrots peeled and cut into 1-inch chunks on a diagonal
+- 4 large carrots peeled and sliced into diagonal 1-inch pieces.

 - 1 pound small white boiling potatoes baby Yukon, cut in half